How to Create Boot Disk Backup in Windows 10 | 2 FREE Ways

 Windows OS and your personal data could be vulnerable to hacker, virus, critical software error or hardware failure, and the system may fail or your data will be lost or deleted by mistake.
 To avoid such things, backup is the top choice.
 It can safeguard your irreplaceable and valuable data by making an exact copy of your system or files.

-In Windows 10, you can have two options: backup files with File History, or create a complete system backup with Backup and Restore (Windows 7).
-You can choose one as per your needs, but you have to know if you only backup specific folders in Windows 10, you still need to set up your computer from scratch in case of a system crash.
+In Windows 10, you have two backup options: backup files with File History, or create a complete system backup with Backup and Restore (Windows 7).
+It should be noted that if you only backup specific folders in Windows 10, you still need to set up your computer from scratch in case of a system crash.
 The process involves reinstalling Windows 10 and necessary system files, drivers and installing software you will use, etc. It will take you a lot of time to get your computer back to how it was.

 Thus, you need not only a file backup, but also a full backup of your computer.
-And I will show you how to backup files or system in the following.
-Just pick one method you like.
+And I will show you how to create bootable backup in Windows 10 in two ways: third-party backup tool and built-in tools.
+Keep reading to get details.

-Method 1: Backup boot disk in Windows 10 with built-in tools
+Method 1: Backup boot disk in Windows 10 with AOMEI Backupper

 The image backup feature in Windows 10 includes a bit-by-bit copy of the entire system.
-To create backup of boot disk in Windows 10, you might need to complete it in two separate ways: backup files and create a system image.
+To create backup of boot disk in Windows 10, you might need to complete it in two separate parts: create a system image and backup files.
 And when you restore the system image, the software only restores all events and personal data included in the image.

 Create a system image

-The path to create a system image is to go Start > Control Panel > System and Security > File History (if there is no Control Panel icon under Start directory, then try to type it into Run and hit Enter).
+The path to create a system image is to go Start > Control Panel > File History (if there is no Control Panel icon under Start directory, then try to type it into Run and hit Enter).

 In the lower-left corner, click System Image Backup link.
 If you want to backup computer to external hard drive, please connect an external hard drive to your PC beforehand.